r06521601/IoT_Forge/README.md

 ## Description

-IoTtoDB.py: The code is be used for connecting DataBase.
+IoTtoDB.py: The code is connecting sensor's data with dataBase.(So, you should have your own sensor and Online database.)

 src : Forge file include server. client .......